feisenyu/transformers_4573/docs/source/en/backbones.md

 There are two backbone classes.

-- [`~transformers.utils.BackboneMixin`] allows you to load a backbone and includes functions for extracting the feature maps and indices.
+- [`~transformers_4573.utils.BackboneMixin`] allows you to load a backbone and includes functions for extracting the feature maps and indices.
-- [`~transformers.utils.BackboneConfigMixin`] allows you to set the feature map and indices of a backbone configuration.
+- [`~transformers_4573.utils.BackboneConfigMixin`] allows you to set the feature map and indices of a backbone configuration.

 Refer to the [Backbone](./main_classes/backbones) API documentation to check which models support a backbone.